 Leslie Chu was new to STEM.
 Her teaching background is in music, and in truth, science and math weren’t her favorite subjects as a student.
-And yet, when her school, Harmony School of Innovation in Austin, Texas, needed a STEM teacher, she stepped up.
+And yet, when her school, Harmony School of Innovation, a PreK-5 public charter school in Austin, Texas, needed a STEM teacher, she stepped up.

 With the help of SAM Labs, Chu was able to teach STEM, STEAM, and coding to students with ease.

 SAM Labs provides educator solutions that promote STEM learning through hands-on activities.
 Educators can choose a solution that fits their school, from a full suite of standards-aligned lessons in the STEAM course to 75 different coding challenges in Maker.

 For Chu, the hands-on STEAM course gave her the lessons and confidence she needed to launch a STEM program at the PreK – 5th public charter school.
 Here are the benefits she noticed while using our STEAM curriculum:

 Implementing SAM Labs STEAM Lessons: No lesson prep